The 2pm Project

 Episode 6: Leading During a Pandemic

-With organisations experiencing so many changes in the current climate, leaders have been left facing more challenges than ever before. catch up on episode 6 and hear Interchange Managing Director, Gabrielle Harris, WesTrac NSW and ACT Chief Executive, Greg Graham and Seek Australia and New Zealand HR Director, Rebecca Supierz, discuss their experience of leading during a pandemic.
+With organisations experiencing so many changes in the current climate, leaders have been left facing more challenges than ever before.
+Catch up on episode 6 and hear Interchange Managing Director, Gabrielle Harris, WesTrac NSW and ACT Chief Executive, Greg Graham and SEEK Australia and New Zealand HR Director, Rebecca Supierz, discuss their experiences of leading during a pandemic.

 Episode 5: Ultra-Flexibility

-It’s no secret that COVID-19 has dropped a huge bombshell on us all.
+It’s no secret that COVID-19 dropped a huge bombshell on us all.
 Our working arrangements have been shaken within an inch of their lives, bringing about flexibility on a scale we’ve never seen before.
 But when the dust settles, which of our new practices should stay within our routines and what have we gained from this experience?
-To weigh in on this conversation we will also have special guest, Professor Anne Bardoel, from the Faculty of Business and Law at Swinburne University.
+To weigh in on this conversation, we invited special guest, Professor Anne Bardoel, from the Faculty of Business and Law at Swinburne University.

 Episode 4: Circles of Control and Influence

-Our resident panellists were joined by special guest Darren Flanagan, to discuss Cirlces of Control and Influence.
+Our resident panellists were joined by special guest Darren Flanagan, to discuss Circles of Control and Influence.
 We also witnessed an incredible musical performance by Australian, Romani Gypsy act…Lolo Lovina!